“An Altar or a Grave”

 Christs, Redeemers arrives on October 15.
 You can preorder the deluxe 2xLP or the CD from Thrill Jockey.

-Last we heard from E+E, he was reinterpreting John Mayer’s mawkish “When You’re Dreaming with a Broken Heart” with singer Ciara Carter to stunning effect.
+Last we heard from E+E, he was reinterpreting John Mayer’s mawkish “When You’re Dreaming with a Broken Heart” with an anonymous female vocalist to stunning effect.
 This time around, E+E, a.k.a.
-Elijah Paul Crampton, takes on Drake’s “Take Care,” highlighting Rihanna’s vocal contribution through a soulful rendition from Carter (and, luckily, with Drake’s part nowhere to be found).
+Elijah Paul Crampton, takes on Drake’s “Take Care,” highlighting Rihanna’s vocal contribution through a soulful rendition from the same singer (and, luckily, with Drake’s part nowhere to be found).
 Piano remains the primary harmonic fomenter, but it’s much more impressionistic and meandering here, transforming a tepid, cheesy club track about a couple’s post-breakup dedication into a dramatic yet delicate song washed over with crushing thuds and warm ambient noise.
 E+E’s notorious juxtapositions are still here, but it’s appropriately subtle this time around.
 Check out “Sword” here:

 • E+E: https://soundcloud.com/eande